xinjli/notes/docs/0x3-Computer-Science/0x34-Language/0x348-HTML.md

 - appears on its own line
 - takes up the full width of its parent when no width is given
-- height is just enough to fit its contents when no height is give
+- height is just enough to fit its contents when no height is given

 Examples are p, div, article...